 On a gloomy day I had little expectation of seeing the Solstice sun.
 I decided to seek out a Prehistoric Rock Art panel near Roxby.
 The site is located across from a narrow ridge that runs from the moorland to the coast.
 The ridge was formed by Roxby and Easington Becks running in parallel towards the coast cutting deep ravines into the glacial till.
-At some points the ridge narrows to the width of the track with sheer drops on both sides.
+At some points the ridge narrows to the width of the track with near-sheer drops on both sides.

 There are three known Prehistoric burial mounds in this valley.
 One in the woodland 250m to the west of the carved stone and another pair 1km south where the Birch Hall and Scaling Becks merge to form the Roxby Beck.

 I follow the muddy footpath from Ridge lane down through the woods to a small gorge where a wooden bridge crosses the beck.
 The sound of running water is everywhere.
 The low solstice sun finally makes an appearance.

 At the top of the bank the woods give way to fields.
 The field is pegged out for pheasant shooting.
 I spot a wooden structure on the hillside roughly where the stone should be.